 Pssst…our exclusive Patio Leash™ is the pawfect length for keepin’ pup by your side while you’re out and about.

 Farmers Markets in Minneapolis

-With a new location for 2021, this Victory neighborhood market offers an array of fresh produce, flowers, soaps, honey, food trucks, and more.
-This black-owned farmers market has a focus on fitness, and will be hosting free on-site fitness classes with partner, Fitness Sisters.
+With a new location and name, this Robbinsdale market offers an array of fresh produce, flowers, soaps, honey, food trucks, and more.
+This Black-owned farmers market has a focus on fitness, and will be hosting free on-site fitness classes with partner, Fitness Sisters.

 Farmers Markets in the Suburbs (And Greater Minnesota)

 Thursdays, 3–7 p.m., June 9–Sept.
 29